faber222/Aulas-Prog/README.md

 For running and debug using the Windows OS, you need to install MinGW Installation Manager.
-Install the entire instance of GCC. hange the environment variables, in the path, edit and create the folder c:\MinGW\bin.
+Install the entire instance of GCC.
+Change the environment variables, in the path, edit and create the folder c:\MinGW\bin.
 After, go to vscode, press F5, and edit the lauch.json and c_cpp_properties.json, maybe you need to create this folder.
 All the steps is under this site https://www.ics.uci.edu/~pattis/common/handouts/mingweclipse/mingw.html